 Friday, October 27, 2017

-Hartford, VT — Norwich Solar Technologies has won a competitive bid to build solar arrays on the roofs of three different town-owned buildings in the Hartford, VT Municipal Solar project.
+Hartford, VT — Norwich Solar has won a competitive bid to build solar arrays on the roofs of three different town-owned buildings in the Hartford, VT Municipal Solar project.

 The solar panels, with a combined capacity of 255 kilowatts, will be installed on the Wendell A. Barwood Arena on Highland Avenue, the White River Junction Wastewater Facility on Latham Works Lane and the Public Works building on Airport Road.